-Degree: Bachelor of Science Elementary/Early Childhood Education
+Degree: Bachelor of Science in Elementary/Early Childhood Education

-Teaching Philosophy: I feel that children should build on their curiosity and explore the world around them, whether through hands-on materials and investigations or engaging in meaningful conversations about how and why things happen.
+I feel that children should build on their curiosity and explore the world around them, whether through hands-on materials and investigations or engaging in meaningful conversations about how and why things happen.
 I believe our Catholic faith should be the very foundation of our classroom, Therefore, by focusing on faith, knowledge, discipline, morals and love, students will develop the skills they need in order to interact with their friends and adults.
 I believe collaboration is the key to success.
 With teachers, parents and students working together, success is inevitable!

 Middle School English/Language Arts Teacher

-First through Eighth Grade Physical Education Teacher
+5K- 8th Grade Physical Education Teacher

 I am a multi-instrumentalist, vocalist, and avid music lover.
 To me, music is my life, but I strongly believe in creating a great musical foundation for all students to learn from.
 Our music classes will be fun, educational, and interactive.

-Degree: Bachelor of Science, Spanish
+Degree: Bachelor of Science in Spanish

 I believe each child is a gift from God and deserves a stimulating and meaningful learning experience.
 My duty as a teacher is to provide my students with that experience and guide them as they grow academically, personally, and spiritually.
 I recognize that all children learn at different paces and in different ways, especially when it comes to learning a second language.
 Therefore, I incorporate a variety of methods of instruction and provide engaging, hands-on activities that meet the students where they are at and help them get where they need to be.
 My goal is not only to get my students excited about learning the Spanish language, but also get them ready and confident to use the language in their everyday lives.